ballerina-platform/ballerina-spec/beps/tool-scan/1495_enhance_bal_scan_output.md

     "numericId": 2,
-    "name": "File function calls should not be vulnerable to path injection attacks", "description": "Path injections occur when an application constructs a file path using untrusted data without first validating the path.", "fullDescription": "Path injections occur when an application constructs a file path using untrusted data without first validating the path.
+    "name": "File function calls should not be vulnerable to path injection attacks", "description": "Path injections occur when an application constructs a file path using untrusted data without first validating the path.", "details": "Path injections occur when an application constructs a file path using untrusted data without first validating the path.
 A malicious user can inject specially crafted values, like \"../\", to alter the intended path.
 This manipulation may lead the path to resolve to a location within the filesystem where the user typically wouldn't have access.", "helpUri": "https://ballerina.io/learn/scan-rules/#file-function-calls-should-not-be-vulnerable-to-path-injection-attacks",
     "severity": "MEDIUM",
     "tags": [